cksystemsteaching/selfie/manuscript/state.md

 ## Stack Pointer

 Let us take a look at the next eight instructions in the above output.
-Their purpose is to [load the word at the highest address in memory](http://github.com/cksystemsteaching/selfie/blob/d5e3134063256d509752fe381a9fdcb76bb65ff2/selfie.c#L3952-L3956) into the `$sp` register which stands for *stack pointer*.
+Their purpose is to [load the word at the highest address in memory](http://github.com/cksystemsteaching/selfie/blob/d5e3134063256d509752fe381a9fdcb76bb65ff2/selfie.c#L3952-L3956) into the `$sp` register which stands for *stack pointer* and is the register 29 among the 32 general-purpose registers.
 The purpose of the stack pointer is to facilitate fast dynamic allocation of memory for procedures.
 The details are explained in the stack chapter.

 Interesting here is to see how the highest address which is 2^26^-4=67108860=0x3FFFFFC is loaded into register `$t0`.
 Remember that mipster emulates 64MB of memory which is 64\*2^20^=2^6^\*2^20^=2^26^ bytes.
 The highest address is thus 2^26^ bytes subtracted by 4 bytes because memory addresses start at `0x0` and need to be word-aligned.